The Society has some 60 titles in its current Publications List.

 Our series of Local History Notes is also in A4 format, and consists mainly of original sources, including editions of important documentary sources and also the very popular reminiscences of local residents.

 Another series of A4 booklets is Studies in Merton History.
 This is an ideal format for the publication of studies undertaken as part of an academic course, as well as non-academic in-depth studies.
-Our latest titles are Excavation of a Romano-British site at Short Batsworth, Mitcham 1966-68 by Eric Montague, and Justice to Men and Country by Keith Penny, which serves as a companion to his online resource, Conscription in Mitcham: 1916–1918: Cases heard by the Mitcham Military Tribunal and Cases heard by the Surrey and Croydon Appeals Tribunal.
+Our latest title is OUR CONVICT SON: Harold Brewster 1895-1958: A Merton Objector to Conscription by Keith Penny.

 The Publications Secretary is grateful to the Society for allowing him to publicise his privately published booklets in the series Discovering the Past, covering Lower Morden & Morden Park, and West Barnes & Cannon Hill.